srikesh-07/CBDM_New/README.md

 # Instructions

-## 1. Run `generate_stats.py` to generate FID statistics as well as Embeddings for Precision and Recall.
+## 1. Run `python generate_stats.py` to generate FID statistics as well as Embeddings for Precision and Recall.

 ## 2. Run below the any of the commands,